Copenhagen Mayor Frank Jensen quits amid sexual harassment allegations | DW | 19.10.2020

 The 59-year-old is stepping down after two women came forward accusing him of sexual misconduct.
-The Social Democrat apologized for his behavior and said he did not want to stand in the way of progress.
+The Social Democrat has apologized for his behavior, saying he did not want to stand in the way of progress.

 The 59-year-old said he was also stepping down from his role as deputy leader of Denmark's governing Social Democrat Party.
 The party leader is Prime Minister Mette Frederiksen.